Most of your life is spent fulfilling the financial dreams of your family.

 These rates are far better than the SBI Lifetime Smart Saver Plan.
 Also, you have liquidity in these investments.

-Either you can utilise the corpus for any of your Financial Goals or shift your funds to better-yielding products in the long run.
+Either you can utilize the corpus for any of your Financial Goals or shift your funds to better-yielding products in the long run.

 Final Verdict on the SBI Life Smart Lifetime Saver Plan